Sandwich: Joint Configuration Search and Hot-Switching for Efficient CPU LLM Serving: Service Configuration Generation

 \textit{TopoTree} is a multi-level tree structure that represents core utilization plans under a NUMA system with a shared resource hierarchy.
 As illustrated in Fig.~\ref{fig:kunpeng_example} \circled{1}, the \textit{fundamental TopoTree} is constructed based on hardware information collected through system tools like ``lstopo'' \cite{hwloc}: the leaf nodes are the processing units (PUs) where actual computation takes place, encompassing both virtual and physical CPU cores; non-leaf nodes correspond to resources shared among descendant nodes, e.g., L3 cache for Physical Units (PUs) within the same Super Core Cluster (SCCL).

 \textit{TopoTree} is designed for the \textit{automation} of tree generation and optimization.
-We facilitate the exploration of the latent shared structure by grouping tree nodes while mitigating the contention via strategic node removal.
+We enable efficient exploration of the latent shared structure by grouping tree nodes while mitigating resource contention through strategic node removal.
 A \textit{TopoTree} serves as a mapping between PUs and their associated shared resource hierarchy.
 It can be further utilized to represent a family of service configurations, i.e., delineating how to utilize the hardware resources including the process number, core distribution, and memory hierarchy association (e.g., NUMA information).
 Consequently, the service configuration search space is isomorphic to the domain of viable \textit{TopoTree} variants.